New Moms’ Groups

 Can I bring my baby?
 Yes!

 Can I ask questions about breastfeeding?
 Yes, although this is not only a breastfeeding group, the topic of breastfeeding often comes up!
 I am an IBCLC and can give perspectives on the nursing relationship.
-There is also a digital scale in both locations if you wish to weigh your baby.
-However, this group is not a place to get one-on-one clinical support, and if it seems that’s what you need, I’ll suggest we chat afterwards, privately.
+There is also a digital scale in Columbus Circle and in TriBeCa if you wish to weigh your baby.
+However, this group is not a place to get one-on-one clinical support, and if it seems that’s what you need, I’ll suggest we chat afterwards about working together.

 What if I’m not nursing?
 Will I feel left out?
 No! — the group is for moms, regardless of feeding method.
 One of the benefits of a moms’ group is learning that in real life, if not online, people get along and support each other even if they are not all doing the same thing.